There is no one as holy as the Lord, for there is no one besides you, nor is there any rock like our God. 1 Samuel 2:2

 Elkanah and his Wives

-1 Now there was a certain man of Ramathaim Zophim, of the hill country of Ephraim, and his name was Elkanah, the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephraimite.
+1 Now there was a certain man from Ramathaim Zophim, from the hill country of Ephraim, and his name was Elkanah, the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephraimite.

 2 He had two wives.
 The name of one was Hannah, and the name of the other Peninnah.
 Peninnah had children, but Hannah had no children.

-3 This man went up out of his city from year to year to worship and to sacrifice to the Lord of Armies in Shiloh.
+3 This man went up out of his city from year to year to worship and to sacrifice to the Lord of Hosts in Shiloh.
 The two sons of Eli, Hophni and Phinehas, priests to the Lord, were there.
-4 When the day came that Elkanah sacrificed, he gave to Peninnah his wife, and to all her sons and her daughters, portions; 5 but to Hannah he gave a double portion, for he loved Hannah, but the Lord had shut up her womb.
-6 Her rival provoked her severely, to irritate her, because the Lord had shut up her womb.
-7 So year by year, when she went up to the Lord’s house, her rival provoked her.
+4 When the day came that Elkanah sacrificed, he gave portions of the meat to Peninnah his wife, and to all her sons and her daughters.
+5 But to Hannah he gave a double portion, for he loved Hannah, although the Lord had shut her womb.
+6 Her rival provoked her severely, to irritate her, because the Lord had shut her womb.
+7 So year by year, when she went up to the house of the Lord, her rival provoked her.
 Therefore she wept, and did not eat.
-8 Elkanah her husband said to her, “Hannah, why do you weep?
-Why don’t you eat?
+8 Elkanah her husband said to her, “Hannah, why are you weeping?
+Why aren’t you eating?
 Why is your heart grieved?
 Am I not better to you than ten sons?”

 Hannah Prays for a Son

 9 So Hannah rose up after they had finished eating and drinking in Shiloh.
 Now Eli the priest was sitting on his seat by the doorpost of the Lord’s temple.
-10 She was in bitterness of soul, and prayed to the Lord, weeping bitterly.
-11 She made a vow, and said, “God of Armies, if you will indeed look at the affliction of your servant and remember me, and not forget your servant, but will give to your servant a boy, then I will give him to the Lord all the days of his life, and no razor shall come on his head.”
+10 She was in deep anguish and prayed to the Lord, weeping bitterly.
+11 She made a vow, and said, “God of Hosts, if you will indeed look at the affliction of your servant and remember me, and not forget your servant, but will give to your servant a boy, then I will give him to the Lord all the days of his life, and no razor shall come on his head.”

 12 As she continued praying before the Lord, Eli saw her mouth.
 13 Now Hannah spoke in her heart.
 Only her lips moved, but her voice was not heard.
 Therefore Eli thought she was drunk.
 14 Eli said to her, “How long will you be drunk?
 Get rid of your wine!”

-15 Hannah answered, “No, my lord, I am a woman of a sorrowful spirit.
+15 Hannah answered, “No, my lord, I am a woman of sorrowful spirit.
 I have not been drinking wine or strong drink, but I poured out my soul before the Lord.
-16 Don’t consider your servant a wicked woman; for I have been speaking out of the abundance of my complaint and my provocation.”
+16 Do not consider your servant a wicked woman; for I have been speaking out of the abundance of my great anguish and my provocation.”

 17 Then Eli answered, “Go in peace; and may the God of Israel grant your petition that you have asked of him.”

 18 She said, “Let your servant find favor in your sight.”
-So the woman went her way and ate; and her facial expression was not sad any more.
+So the woman went her way and ate, and her countenance was no longer sorrowful.